A Space-Time Transformer for Precipitation Nowcasting: Method

 \subsubsection{Categorical task formulation}

-Deep neural networks often struggle to match the performance of ML baselines on regression tasks, particularly within imbalanced data regimes \cite{grinsztajn2022treebasedmodelsoutperformdeep, yang2021delvingdeepimbalancedregression}.
+Deep neural networks often struggle to match the performance of ML baselines on regression tasks, particularly for imbalanced data regimes \cite{grinsztajn2022treebasedmodelsoutperformdeep, yang2021delvingdeepimbalancedregression}.
 To address these challenges and to exploit proven model designs for classification tasks, we reformulate precipitation regression as a classification problem.
-Given a target regression label \( y_{\text{reg}} \in \mathbb{R} \) and a training dataset \(\mathcal{D}\), we approximate categorical equivalent labels by partitioning the target space into \( n \), non-overlapping sub-intervals with step size \( \delta \):
+Given a target regression label \(y_{\text{reg}}\) provided by the organizers and a training dataset \(\mathcal{D}\), we approximate categorical equivalent labels \(y\) by partitioning the target space into \( n \) non-overlapping bins spaced by step size \( \delta \):